SyedHaris/transactional-outbox-demo/README.md

 # transactional-outbox-demo
-Demo for using transactional outbox pattern in microservices architecture
+Demo for implementing transactional outbox pattern in microservices architecture